Dmi3yy/open-webui/tools/prd.md

    - List files for the current chat or a specific knowledge base.
    - Delete files if the current user owns them.

+3. **OpenWebUI API Tool (`openwebui_tool.py`)**
+   - Communicates with the Open WebUI REST API using an authentication token.
+   - Offers the same operations as the above tools but via HTTP requests.

 Both tools rely on the existing `open_webui` Python package and mirror the behaviour of the API endpoints.
 They are designed to be called from chat based workflows with the following environment variables:

 - `UI_BASE_URL` – Base URL of the Web UI (defaults to `http://localhost:8080`).
+- `WEBUI_API_URL` – Base URL of the API (defaults to `http://localhost:8080`).
+- `WEBUI_JWT` – JWT token used for authentication with the API.

 ## Usage Overview